urs-waldmann/CarND-Vehicle-Detection/writeup.md

 parameters = [1.2, 1.5]
 ```
 Therefore I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Furthermore I extended the function `find_cars()`.
 My edited function outputs the bounding boxes of the sliding window search for cars and the corresponding heat map.
 Thus I recorded the positions of positive detections in each image.
-From the positive detections I created a heatmap.
+From the positive detections I created a heat map.

 In a next step I thresholded with:
 ```python
 threshold = 2
 ```
 that heat map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heat map.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected to identify the position of each car.

-Here are example results showing the bounding boxes of the sliding window search, the heatmap, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on all the images provided:
+Here are example results showing the bounding boxes of the sliding window search, the heat map, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on all the test images provided:

 Test image 1:
 ![Test image 1](./output_images/test1_heatmap_label_car_position.png)